telerik/ajax-docs/controls/ribbonbar/radribbonbar-items/ribbonbargallery/ribbonbargallerycategory.md

 The RibbonBarGalleryCategory has the following properties:

-* **Title** – When set to some string, it displays the text in the header of the Category.If no title is specified, the header is not be visible.
+* **Title** – When set to some string, it displays the text in the header of the Category.
+If no title is specified, the header is not be visible.

 * **Items** – a collection of RibbonBarGalleryItem objects.